 Her work has been the subject of two major touring retrospectives: one organized in 1996 by the Whitney Museum of American Art and another, in 2001, by the Centre Pompidou, Paris, and Whitechapel Art Gallery, London.
 Recent exhibitions include the slide and video presentation Sisters, Saints & Sybils at La Chapelle de la Salpêtrière, Paris, contributions to the 40th Les Rencontres d'Arles in 2009, and Goldin's Scopophilia exhibition that was part of Patrice Chéreau's special 2011 program at the Louvre.
 Goldin was admitted to the French Legion of Honor in 2006 and received the Hasselblad Foundation International Award in 2007.
 In 2012 The Macdowell Colony awarded Goldin the Edward Macdowell Medal for her enduring vision and creativity.
 The original 35mm format slideshow installation of The Ballad of Sexual Dependency was recently presented at the Museum of Modern Art, on view until 16 April 2017.
 Goldin lives and works in Berlin and New York.

-Preview Talk: Rachael Thomas & Nan Goldin Thursday 15 June 2017, 6.00 – 6.45pm / Johnston Suite Marking the exhibition preview of Weekend Plans, Racheal Thomas, Head of Exhibitions, IMMA and renowned American artist and photographer Nan Goldin discuss her connections to Ireland, bringing to light the influence of individual relationships on Goldin’s work, including a 40 year friendship with Irish artist and film-maker Vivienne Dick, who is featured in several of Goldin’s photographic works.
-Weekend Plans is the first solo exhibition by Goldin to be presented in Ireland, programmed concurrently with the solo exhibition Vivienne Dick, 93% STARDUST.This talk is now booked out.
+Preview Talk: Rachael Thomas & Nan Goldin Thursday 15 June 2017, 6.00 – 6.45pm / Johnston Suite Marking the exhibition preview of Weekend Plans, Rachael Thomas, Head of Exhibitions, IMMA and renowned American artist and photographer Nan Goldin discuss her connections to Ireland, bringing to light the influence of individual relationships on Goldin’s work, including a 40 year friendship with Irish artist and film-maker Vivienne Dick, who is featured in several of Goldin’s photographic works.
+Weekend Plans is the first solo exhibition by Goldin to be presented in Ireland, programmed concurrently with the solo exhibition Vivienne Dick, 93% STARDUST.Listen back to this talk.

 Curators Lunchtime Talk Series Meeting Point - IMMA Main Reception Friday 11 August, 1.15-2pm / Drop in / No booking required Join Rachael Gilbourne, Exhibitions, IMMA, for a gallery talk exploring key themes and works presented in the exhibition Weekend Plans.

-Lecture: New York - No Wave / September 2017 Drawing of the work, friendships and creative circles that inspired artists Nan Goldin, Vivienne Dick and their contemporary pioneers of No Wave sub culture movement of downtown New York – this talk examines the social politics and cultural contexts of New York’s underground scene of 1970s to mid-80’s, that became the melting pot for a subculture of avant-garde artists, musician and film-makers to cross pollinate and establish a defining period in the history of film, art, and music.
+Drawing on the work, friendships and creative circles that inspired artists Nan Goldin, Vivienne Dick and their contemporary pioneers of No Wave, movement born out of downtown New York - Dr Claire Pajaczkowska examines the cultural contexts and feminist politics of New York’s underground scene of 1970s to mid-80’s that became the melting pot for a subculture of avant-garde artists, musician and film-makers to cross pollinate and establish a defining period in the history of film, art, and music.
+Book Now